 Minority, veteran, immigrant, LGBTQ and female owned small businesses in Massachusetts can get free financial help, coaching, and other support.
 Find how and where to get financial assistance (grants or loans) as well as how to apply near you below.
 There are funds from charities, corporations, non-profits, as well as the state of Massachusetts and federal government.

 Any small business, startup company, entrepreneur, or sole-proprietor can apply.
+Many of the small business grants give priority to Black women or Asian owned businesses in MA.
 However, each of the lenders, and their programs, will be allocated some of the funds to disadvantaged businesses.
 This may be a Black owned company in Massachusetts or a Latino business.
 Free grants may also be for LGBTQ companies, veterans, the disabled, and other minority (or disadvantaged) businesses.

 Any funds will often be combined with other assistance.
 As the lender or small business grant programs in Massachusetts often give clients free business advice, such as coaching, marketing assistance, website development, counseling and more.

 Small business loans or free grants for females or minorities in Massachusetts

 The list of resources below is updated daily with assistance programs for MWBE and BIPOC owned businesses (black, Indigenous and people of color).
 While most of the grants and low cost loans for minority or female businesses are for businesses located in the major cities such as Boston, Cambridge, or Springfield, assistance is offered statewide as well.